cuberite/cuberite/COMPILING.md

 ## Windows ##

 We use Microsoft Visual Studio for Windows compilation.
 It is possible to use other toolchains, but it isn't tested nor supported.
-Visual Studio versions 2013 Express is being actively used for development.
+Visual Studio versions 2013 Express for Desktop is being actively used for development.
-You can find download links for VS2013 Express here: http://www.microsoft.com/en-us/download/details.aspx?id=40787
+You can find download links for VS2013 Express here: http://go.microsoft.com/?linkid=9832280

 Next, you need to download and install CMake.
 Download from here: http://cmake.org/cmake/resources/software.html .
 You should download a full installation package, so that the installer will set everything up for you (especially the paths).